nelvadas/GraalVM-Polyglot-Labs/00/README.md

 ```

 ## Install Helidon CLI
+`Helidon` is a simple, fast and lightweigth framework provided by Oracle to support your Microservice journey.
+We will be relying on Helidon to  build the Covid-19 REST controller of the application.
+Helidon also provided a CLI util to rapidly setup a new project.

 Use the following instructions to setup Helidon CLI for your target platform
 [Helidon CLI setup ](https://github.com/oracle/helidon/blob/master/HELIDON-CLI.md)